UNC-optics/MACHETE/README.md

 # Commercially Available and Custom Made Parts

-The following [component list](https://github.com/UNC-optics/CaPuLeT/blob/b9dc13ef048e2fede86db514f3f39af26186ab3a/1-CaPuLeT-Components-Table.pdf) details the manufacturer, part number, and quantity of each item required to build MACHETE within your own laboratory.
+The following [component list](https://github.com/jovantormesvaquerano/MACHETE/blob/bd38f78877306293dac34d38455146c2f5d1ffb2/1-MACHETE-Components-Table.pdf) details the manufacturer, part number, and quantity of each item required to build MACHETE within your own laboratory.

-This [document](https://github.com/UNC-optics/CaPuLeT/blob/b9dc13ef048e2fede86db514f3f39af26186ab3a/4-CaPuLeT-Custom-Parts-Table.pdf) outlines the design of each of the custom pieces and the file types found within this repository that can be used to replicate the system.
-More details regarding the specifications of the custom parts can be found [here](https://github.com/UNC-optics/CaPuLeT/blob/b9dc13ef048e2fede86db514f3f39af26186ab3a/5-CaPuLeT-Custom-Parts-Specifications.pdf).
-The following [spreadsheet](https://github.com/UNC-optics/CaPuLeT/blob/b9dc13ef048e2fede86db514f3f39af26186ab3a/3-CaPuLeT-Cost-Spreadsheet.xlsx) outlines the total cost of the system.
+This [document](https://github.com/jovantormesvaquerano/MACHETE/blob/bd38f78877306293dac34d38455146c2f5d1ffb2/3-MACHETE-Custom-Parts-Table.pdf) outlines the design of each of the custom pieces and the file types found within this repository that can be used to replicate the system.
+The following [spreadsheet](https://github.com/jovantormesvaquerano/MACHETE/blob/bd38f78877306293dac34d38455146c2f5d1ffb2/2-MACHETE-Bill-of-Materials-and-Assembly-Spreadsheet.xlsx) outlines the total cost of the motor assisted commutator.

 **Here is a list of the manufacturers we purchased materials from:**
 - Digikey